-- Choose all of their application selections at run-time (such as Record Selections, Sorting, and/or even which levels to output).
+- Choose all of their application selections at run-time (such as filters, Sorting, and/or even which levels to output).

 - Click to Run/Update their Application, based on their user input.